 Telling time can be a tricky concept for little learners and tackling it often needs a lot of practice.
+This telling time activity is here to help!

-Thankfully, this super cute tulip matching game is a fun way to work on the hour and half hour marks on a clock in both digital and analog form.
+This super cute tulip matching game is a fun way to work on the hour and half hour marks on a clock in both digital and analog form.
 It’s the perfect activity to add to your spring centers!

 To prep the activity, I printed off the matching game on cardstock and laminated the pieces for extra durability.